JamesR-J/Tensorflow-Simple-Tree-Recognition/README.md

 TOok some photos to create own dataset

+started with Alexnet and tried to get it to work better

 Did this in variuous angles, light settings, zoomed in etcetc to try and get some variation in the dataset aswell as variations in tree age

 Issues: